Many investors, when asked to define their research process, say something along the line of,

 I then think through how each of the company’s activities creates value, either financially for the company itself or externally in the ecosystem.
 This is important in order to do a proper valuation.

 No man ever steps into the same book twice, for it’s not the same book and he’s not the same man.

 The second time I pick up the annual report I started with, I already understand the business on a different level, and reading it again is a very different experience.
 I only read the parts that caught my attention the first time around that I either didn’t understand or looked important somehow.
 But my main purpose here is to gauge how management has acted in light of my knowledge of the business and to assess the future strategy.

 I go through my investing checklist to again make sure I haven’t glanced over any important issue.

 The last step is the easiest.
 Building a valuation model is not hard work; Everything that preceded it was.

 Whether the valuation model is simple or complex doesn’t matter.
 I could build a simple growing owner earnings projection or Gordon Growth-like normalized model, I could build a three-stage DCF, or I could build a complete unit economics model.
 The type of model depends on the type of business and they should all yield the same value.
 The only thing that matters is whether the valuation is roughly right and whether I’m confident in my own research.

 If the company ticks all boxes—it’s a wonderful business, it’s within my circle of competence, it’s one of my best opportunities given my universe of options, and the price is right—I buy it.
 If the price is not right, it goes on my watchlist so that I’m ready to pounce when it approaches something reasonable.

 The simplicity of this “blueprint” doesn’t at all blur the fact that analyzing businesses and intelligently picking stocks is hard work.
-To see it in action, you can see a lot of my process in my articles on companies.
+To see it in action, you can see a lot of my process in my research.